RAAF Woomera Range Complex: Anglo-Australian

 Facilities at Salisbury supported the design and testing of many weapons and Upper Atmospheric Experiments trialled at Woomera.
 Weapons designed by the Joint Project and tested at Woomera include the Sea Wolf, Sea Slug, Rapier, Sea Dart, and Bloodhound surface-to-air missiles, the Black Knight research rocket, the Blue Steel nuclear stand-off missile, the Malkara anti-tank missile, the Ikara anti-submarine missile, and the GAF Jindivik target aircraft.
 Missile testing commenced in 1949.
 The Joint Project ran until 1980.

-During the 1950s and 1960s, the complex was the second busiest rocket range in the world next to Cape Canaveral.

 When the Anglo-Australian Joint Project began to wind down in the early 1970s, the village population began to rapidly drop from its peak of about 7000 residents in the mid-1960s.
 However, with the establishment of the USAF/ADF Joint Defence Communications Facility at the nearby Nurrungar site in 1969, approximately 18 km south of Woomera, along with its 1100 permanent staff, the village population stabilised at around 4,500 people (including around 800 children).
 In the late 1990s, as the Nurrungar program was winding down, the ADF reassessed the role of Woomera in its future force structure.
 What became apparent to the ADF at that time was that the Woomera Test Range was the only land-based test range left in the Western world capable of testing the next (or what is now termed '5th') generation of weapons systems within a fully instrumented, land-based, specialised test and evaluation range.
 This assessment was to redefine the future role and strategic importance of the Woomera Range Complex within Australia's long-term Defence requirements.